kubedb/docs/docs/guides/kafka/restproxy/overview.md

 3.15.0         3.15.0    Aiven          ghcr.io/aiven-open/karapace:3.15.0                              3d
 ```

-> **Note**: Currently Schema  is supported only for Apicurio distribution.
-Use distribution `Apicurio` to create Schema Registry.
+> **Note**: Currently RestProxy is supported only for Aiven distribution.
+Use version with distribution `Aiven` to create Kafka Rest Proxy.

 Notice the `DEPRECATED` column.
 Here, `true` means that this SchemaRegistryVersion is deprecated for the current KubeDB version.
 KubeDB will not work for deprecated KafkaVersion.
 You can also use the short from `ksrversion` to check available SchemaRegistryVersion.